psychemedia/eurydice-resources/resources/__last_four_days_eurydice_verney.md

 Whilst the changing seasons come and go.
 Still from the depths of that hidden store
 There are treasures tossed up along the shore ;
-Tossed by the billows— then siezed again —
+Tossed by the billows— then seized again —
 Carried away by the rushing main.
 Oh, strangely glorious and beautiful sea !
 Sounding for ever mysteriously,